Dzogchen mentioned below Ati yoga, the ultimate path and attainment in Tantric Buddhism.

-Of course, from the perspective of Thelema, in my opinion, living like it is described above translates to executing the Will at the ultimate level, beautifully beautifully expressed by our Ra-Hoor-Khuit in Liber AL (III.
+Of course, from the perspective of Thelema, in my opinion, living like it is described above translates to executing the Will at the ultimate level, indeed beautifully expressed by our Ra-Hoor-Khuit in Liber AL (III.
 60):

 "There is no law beyond Do what thou wilt."

 It is not just that 'we are naturally free and unconditioned', as shared above, even more!

 There is NO need to deny anything, no need to renounce pleasures or to cut off love, money, sex, etc, in everyday life.

 Complete openness and acceptance of everything and integrating everything into a spiritual path - that's what Heruraha and His new aeon brought us.